garrandall/popular-music-data/tracks/fly-on-the-wall-miley-cyrus.md

 You don't understand what it is
 That makes me tick
 But you wish you did
-You always second guess,wonder if i say yes but you just lose out every time
+You always second guess,wonder if I say yes but you just lose out every time

-If you only knew what i talked about
+If you only knew what I talked about
 When I'm with my friends just hangin' out
 Then you'd have the inside scoop
 On what to say, what to do